yeatmanlab/roar-docs/docs/firebase-app-check/README.md

 When developing in a local environment, you can use a debug token to bypass App Check verification.
 This allows you to test your app without having to pass the App Check verification step.
 The debug token is a private key that should not be exposed or shared publicly.

-You can generate your own by pulling the main branch and running thd dev server with
+You can generate your own by pulling the main branch and running the dev server with
 ```bash
 npm run dev
 ```